 - Proof of income is required based on the Canadian Low Income thresholds available here, and must show your full name.

-- This includes any government-issued paperwork stating your yearly household income, such as:
+- Documents include any government-issued paperwork stating your yearly household income, such as:

 - AISH card

-- This includes any government-issued paperwork stating your yearly household income, such as:
+- Documents include any government-issued paperwork stating your yearly household income, such as:

 STEP 2: Confirm Your Payment